YoussefTurkey/YoussefTurkey/README.md

 > A passionate front-end developer from Egypt

 1. 🔭 I’m Junior Frontend Developer
-2. 🌱 I’m using Reactjs and Vue.js as framework
+2. 🌱 I’m using Reactjs, Vue.js and Next.js as framework
 3. 📫 How to reach me youssef.turkey11@gmail.com

 ## My Resume: